 are a combination between holding and domiciliary companies

-with tax benefits at federal and cantonal level.
+benefits at federal and cantonal level.

 An important aspect referring to the stock corporation